trung0501/Navigation/README.md

      .
 Calculating the underline position according to the position of the section being hover (Home is 0, about is 1 ...).

      .
 The effect runs smoothly by transition.

+✅ Advantages:

+  .
+Beautifully harmonious color interface, corner, shady, smooth effect.

+  .
+Works entirely with HTML + CSS without JavaScript, easy to deploy.

+  .
+Intuitive and friendly Dropdown when Hover, Underline run smoothly, creating a sense of interaction.

+  .
+Easy to expand can add more items or discoloration, easy content.

+⚠️ Limit:

+  .
+Not responsive not optimized for mobile or small screens.

+  .
+No real links Items have no href, just empty <a> tags.

+  .
+No keyboard controls Dropdown cannot be accessed by tab/key, because there is no JavaScript support.

+  .
+Fixed number of items If more items are added, the underline needs to be recalculated manually (because width: 25% is fixed).